Best VPN for Windows | How to Use & Setup a VPN on Windows

 - Bypass Censorship – Content limitations set by governments, workplaces, and schools can easily be bypassed by using a secure and powerful VPN service.

 - Stress-Free Torrenting – Indulging in P2P/Torrenting can lead to hefty fines from DMCA notices.
-Best VPN for torrents will hide your identity, fooling copyright infringement hunters.
+Using a VPN will hide your identity, fooling copyright infringement hunters.

 So, without further ado, look at the list of the best VPN for Windows I complied, based on reliability, performance, support, server availability, privacy, and features.

-Pros: Unblocks VoDs like US Netflix and BBC iPlayer.
-Offers a huge database of 5396 servers in 61 countries worldwide.
+Pros: Based in the safe and secure Panama.
+Offers a huge database of 5,100 servers in 59 countries worldwide.
 Supports Six simultaneous connections.
+NordVPN Free Trial.

 Ad/Malware/Tracker blocker.
 Free trial available.
-P2P/File Sharing allowed with specialized torrenting servers available.
+NordVPN allows torrenting and P2P file Sharing with specialize servers available.
 Offers apps for all platforms/devices, including Android TVs.

 Cons: Monthly plan is expensive.
 Refunds can take an additional 30 days.

 Final Verdict: NordVPN earns a rare 5-star rating from BestVPN.co for its Windows capabilities.
-It offers an intuitive client that boasts strong encryption and offers a ton of useful privacy features.
+It offers an intuitive client that boasts strong encryption and offers a ton of useful privacy features, which even help in unblocking multiple streaming platforms, like:

 Pros: Based in the British Virgin Islands.
-Bypasses geo-restrictions on US Netflix and other VoDs.
-Offers a 2,000+ servers network in 94 countries and 148 locations worldwide.
+Offers a 3,000+ servers network in 94 countries and 148 locations worldwide.
+ExpressVPN Free Trial and 30-day Money Back Guarantee.

 Six simultaneous connections.
 P2P/torrenting support.
 Users even have a 30-day refund available.
 Obfuscated servers for bypassing geo-restrictions in countries like Canada.